 Never default on your instalment payment

-Defaulting on a payment under the Arrangement will turn all future payments to be instantly due and payable.
+Defaulting on a payment under these payment arrangements will turn all future payments to be instantly due and payable.
 It will also give you a bad record with the ATO, which will make future dealings with the office more difficult.
-Specifically, ATO will impose stricter requirements when you arrange for a new payment plan e.g. higher upfront payment.
-But most of all, when you default on a payment under the Plan, your situation will be referred to the enforcement division, and the tax office will pursue your outstanding debt without further negotiations.
+Specifically, the ATO will impose stricter requirements when you arrange for a new payment plan e.g. higher upfront payment.
+But most of all, when you default on a payment under the plan, your situation will be referred to the enforcement division, and the tax office will pursue your outstanding debt without further negotiations.

 Tax debts will be more difficult to handle for you and your business in the future if you’re still ignoring it now.
-So arrange for the payment plan with ATO today before it’s too late.
+So, arrange for the payment plan with the ATO today before it’s too late.
 If you need professional advice on your tax debt or about tax matters in general, contact Box Advisory Services right away.
-We also offer a complete range of business financial and taxation assistance to small- to medium-sized businesses in Australia.
+We also offer a complete range of business financial and taxation assistance for small to medium-sized businesses in Australia.

 Please note that every effort has been made to ensure that information provided in this guide is accurate.
 You should note, however, that the information is intended as a guide only, providing an overview of general information available to contractors and small businesses.
 This guide is not intended to be an exhaustive source of information and should not be seen to constitute legal or tax advice.
 You should, where necessary, seek your own advice for any legal or tax issues raised in your business affairs.